alsace-research/era5_pipeline/README.md

 <!-- USAGE EXAMPLES -->
 ## The Approach

 There are a few approaches to processing this type of data.
-I started with the building the process locally on an M1 Mac.
+I started with building the process locally on an M1 Mac.
 For this approach, I chose to use `python`, `numpy`, `Dask-distributed`, `xarray`, `gcsfs`, and `H3`.

 **I chose this approach because the code for a local workflow to a Cloud-optimized solution does not have a lot of variance aside from configuring the Dask client**.
 The assessment was written quite broad, so I did my best to build an local and cloud optimized version.